Photoshop Tutorial: Turning a scene from day to night

 Create new color icons by clicking below the gradient, drag the color icons to edit the gradient and finally edit the colors itself by clicking on the color icons.

 Simply test out some colors and different gradient types for your project.
-In my case I choosed a dark blue to yellow color setting which will create the following effect:
+In my case I chose a dark blue to yellow color setting which will create the following effect:

 Create a moon in Photoshop